Questions?Call our office to speak with a Trip Consultant 1-888-639-1114

 Overnight: Mountain Lodge

-Day Four – Ski Civetta and Passo Staulanza
+Day Five – Ski Civetta and Passo Staulanza

 Ski to Malga Ciapela at the bottom of the glacier and take a public bus to Alleghe .
 Spend the day skiing at the Civetta ski resort.
 Surrounded by plenty of majestic peaks and unobstructed views, the valleys of Alleghe, Selva di Cadore, Zoldo, and Palafavera on Monte Civetta are rich in history and tradition.
 This area became famous during the 19th century, during the final century of the Venetian Doges, when the first winter guests discovered the imposing beauty and timeless charm of Monte Civetta, and in particular Monte Pelmo – known as “God’s Throne.”At the end of the day the owner of your next rifugio will pick you up and bring you to the mountain inn by van (about 15 minute transfer).